Get ready for the FSMA transportation rule deadline

 The Food and Drug Administration has emphasized its goal is to know who is responsible when things go wrong and hold them accountable.
 The primary burden is on the shipper, but the rule also requires the carrier to be true to the equipment, operations and training requirements given by the shipper.

-Learn more about compliance tools for fleets and shippers.
+Learn more about FMCSA compliance software for fleets and shippers.